SAP/luigi/core/public/README.md

 ## Overview

-Luigi Core is a micro front-end framework written in Svelte.
+Luigi Core is a micro front-end orchestration framework written in Svelte.
 Use Luigi Core to implement the core application, and Luigi Client to ensure communication between the application and the micro front-end it hosts.

 For details on Luigi Core, see [this](https://github.com/kyma-project/luigi/tree/master/core) document.